-By far, my least favourite thing about the HS80 is its sound profile.
-Out of the box, without any custom sound profiles or equalisation, it sounds disappointingly muddy, with far too much low mid – it almost sounds like I’m listening to music from the next room.
+By far, my least favorite thing about the HS80 is its sound profile.
+Out of the box, without any custom sound profiles or equalization, it sounds disappointingly muddy, with far too much low mid – it almost sounds like I’m listening to music from the next room.
 Switching to my custom EQ preset feels like opening the door and stepping into the room by comparison.
-The difference was obvious enough to notice on the few occasions the Corsair iCUE software reverted to the default profile on boot up, causing quite the confusion before I realised my settings weren’t in place.
+The difference was obvious enough to notice on the few occasions the Corsair iCUE software reverted to the default profile on boot up, causing quite the confusion before I realized my settings weren’t in place.

 |Corsair HS80||Corsair HS70||SteelSeries Arctis 7P||Corsair Virtuoso RGB Wireless XT|

 |20Hz – 40kHz||20Hz – 20kHz||20Hz – 20kHz||20Hz – 40kHz|

 |Connectivity||Wireless | Wired||Wireless | Wired||Wireless | Wired||Hybrid|

 |Battery life||Up to 20 hours||Up to 16 hours||Up to 24 hours||Up to 15 hours|